smart-social-contracts/kybra-simple-db/README.md

 ## Features

-- Uses IC persistent storage when used on the Internet Computer, although it can be run outside IC using a custom storage object.
+- Uses IC persistent storage (StableBTreeMap)when used on the Internet Computer, although it can be run outside IC using a custom storage object.
 - No need for calling ".save()".
 Just use the variables seamlessly (TODO: explain better)
 - Simple key-value storage with JSON serialization
 - Entity-relationship management